Iraq: Foreign relations

-On 17 November 2008, the US and Iraq agreed to a Status of Forces Agreement, as part of the broader Strategic Framework Agreement.
-This agreement states that "the Government of Iraq requests" US forces to temporarily remain in Iraq to "maintain security and stability" and that Iraq has jurisdiction over military contractors, and US personnel when not on US bases or on–duty.
+After the end of the Iraq War, Iraq sought and strengthened regional economic cooperation and improved relations with neighbouring countries.
 On 12 February 2009, Iraq officially became the 186th State Party to the Chemical Weapons Convention.
 Under the provisions of this treaty, Iraq is considered a party with declared stockpiles of chemical weapons.
 Because of their late accession, Iraq is the only State Party exempt from the existing timeline for destruction of their chemical weapons.
-Specific criteria are in development to address the unique nature of Iraqi accession.

-Iran–Iraq relations have flourished since 2005 by the exchange of high level visits: Iraqi PM Nouri al-Maliki made frequent visits to Iran, along with Jalal Talabani visiting numerous times, to help boost bilateral co-operation in all fields.
+Since the situation eased, Iraq reengaged with its Arab neighbours while maintaining relations with Iran in an attempt to position Iraq as a country that would not exacerbate the security concerns of its neighbours and seeking a pragmatic balance in foreign relations.
+Iran–Iraq relations have flourished since 2005 by the exchange of high-level visits.
 A conflict occurred in December 2009, when Iraq accused Iran of seizing an oil well on the border.
 Relations with Turkey are tense, largely because of the Kurdistan Regional Government, as clashes between Turkey and the PKK continue.
 In October 2011, the Turkish parliament renewed a law that gives Turkish forces the ability to pursue rebels over the border in Iraq.
 Turkey's "Great Anatolia Project" reduced Iraq's water supply and affected agriculture.
+Prime Minister Mohammed Shia al-Sudani has sought to normalise relations with Syria in order to expand cooperation.
+Iraq is also seeking to deepen its ties with the Gulf Cooperation Council countries.
+Foreign ministers of Iraq and Kuwait have announced that they were working on a definitive agreement on border demarcation.